Polymer/old-docs-site/articles/unit-testing-elements.md

 Additionally, WCT provides integration with `selenium`, so that you can easily run your test suites across multiple browsers.

+### Why create a new tool?

+Great question.
+When working with HTML imports, we regularly find ourselves wanting to write tests within .html sources.
+A large number of tests require that you write HTML and we wanted something more convenient than two files per suite - your fixtures and tests.
+We also wanted a test runner that didn't have configuration hooks for running server-executable code to allow for environments like Travis CI.

+We considered both [Karma](http://karma-runner.github.io/0.12/index.html) (which didn't support WebDriver commands outside of launching) as well as [Protractor](https://github.com/angular/protractor) (which focuses on an integration style of testing, whilst we were after unit style testing) but both took a very JavaScript centric view of the world.

+Working with .html sources as a first-class citizen involved lots of work (and iframes!).
+Ultimately, having considered the options we found it more efficient to build WCT rather than modify these tools outright.

 ## Polymer’s testing conventions

 Each test tests the component’s DOM, templates, Shadow DOM and API.
 You don’t have to use this convention if it doesn’t match your tastes.